ARAMIS Digital Image Correlation System

 Features and Benefits

-- Digitally replaces analog instrumentation including strain gages, extensometers, LVDT’s accelerometers, surface profilometers.
+- Digitally replaces analog instrumentation including strain gauges, extensometers, LVDT’s accelerometers, surface profilometers.

-- Digital image correlation system Measures the complex 3D shape and shape change over time.
-Rather than the single point output of a strain gauge, the ARAMIS system provides a 3D strain distribution of the region of interest.
+- Digital Image Correlation systems measure the complex 3D shape and shape change over time (deformation).
+Rather than the single point output of a strain gauge, the ARAMIS system provides a full-field 3D strain distribution.

 - Graphical representation of the results provides an optimum understanding of material response.